FREQUENTLY ASKED QUESTIONS

 OCCA Programme for Masters Students

-Applications for the September 2018 intake are open.
+Applications for the 2019-2020 intake will open in September 2018.
 The deadlines for this Programme are the same as the above OCCA Programme.
 Please note that OCCA Programme for Masters Students applications are assessed independently of applications to a University of Oxford Masters course.
 Please contact University of Oxford admissions for deadline information.

 What are the current training fees and scholarship opportunities?